kychua/addressbook-level4/docs/DeveloperGuide.md

  2. Tag the repo with the version number. e.g. `v0.1`
  2. [Create a new release using GitHub](https://help.github.com/articles/creating-releases/) and upload the JAR file you created.

 ### 5.4.
+Generating Documentation

+Documentation files are written in AsciiDoc format, then rendered as HTML files for viewing on the GitHub Pages site for this repo (`se-edu.github.io/addressbook-level4`).

+#### Editing Documentation

+All editing of documentation should be done on the AsciiDoc files in `docs`.
+When changes are committed to the `master` branch (e.g. pushing commits to `master` or merging pull requests to `master`), Travis automatically converts the files to HTML format and pushes them to the `gh-pages` branch.
+These HTML files are then published on the GitHub Pages site by GitHub.
+There should be no manual editing of files in the `gh-pages` branch.

+You can style the generated HTML files using CSS stylesheets in `docs/stylesheets`.
+Remember to update the attributes in the header of the AsciiDoc files to the new stylesheets.
+To preview the HTML documentation locally, [use Gradle to render the files](UsingGradle.md#rendering-asciidoc-files).

+#### Converting Documentation to PDF Format

+To get a copy of the documentation files in PDF format, go to `se-edu.github.io/addressbook-level4/Compiled.html` and use the browser's print to PDF function to obtain a PDF copy of the documentation.

+### 5.4.
 Managing Dependencies